With Promoted Listings, eBay sellers can pay to jump to the top of the search results. How can sellers use these ads to best effect?

 In this article we discuss the changes which have most affected the Amazon private label business model.
 So much has changed, is it still possible to succeed as a private label seller?

 Independent retailers don’t have to be the victims of Amazon’s success.
-Here’s how they can leverage their strengths to succeed on Amazon.
+Here’s how to sell on Amazon and leverage your strengths to succeed.

 You may not have considered Amazon as a viable option for your business.
 There is a perception that Amazon only caters for low-priced goods from established brands, and ruthlessly squeezes independent businesses.